What is PERTZYE® (pancrelipase) DELAYED-RELEASE CAPSULES

-PERTZYE may increase your chance of having a rare bowel disorder called fibrosing colonopathy.
+PERTZYE may increase the risk having a rare bowel disorder called fibrosing colonopathy, especially if taken at a high dose in children with cystic fibrosis who are less than 12 years of age.
 This condition is serious and may require surgery.
-The risk of having fibrosing colonopathy may be reduced by following the dosing instructions that your doctor gave you.
+The risk of having fibrosing colonopathy may be reduced by following instructions that your doctor gives you.
 Call your doctor right away if you have any unusual or severe stomach area (abdominal) pain, bloating, trouble passing stools (constipation), nausea, vomiting, or diarrhea.

 The most common side effects of PERTZYE include diarrhea, upset stomach (indigestion), and cough.
-Other potential serious side effects are irritation of the inside of your mouth; increase in blood uric acid levels, which may cause worsening of swollen, painful joints (gout); and allergic reactions, including trouble breathing, skin rash, itching, or swollen lips.
+Other possible side effects of PERTZYE are irritation of the inside of your mouth; increase in blood uric acid levels, which may cause worsening of swollen, painful joints (gout); and allergic reactions, including trouble swallowing or breathing, skin rash, itching, or swelling of your face, eyes, lips, tongue, or throat.
 Call your doctor right away if you have any of these symptoms.

-Tell your doctor about all of your medical conditions, including if you are allergic to pork (pig) products, have a history of blockage of your intestines, or scarring or thickening of your bowel wall (fibrosing colonopathy), have gout, kidney disease, or high blood uric acid (hyperuricemia), have trouble swallowing capsules, have any other medical condition, are pregnant or plan to become pregnant, or are breastfeeding or plan to breastfeed.
+Tell your doctor about all of your medical conditions, including if you are allergic to pork (pig) products, have a history of blockage of your intestines, or scarring or thickening of your bowel wall (fibrosing colonopathy), have gout, kidney disease, or high blood uric acid (hyperuricemia), have trouble swallowing capsules, are pregnant or plan to become pregnant, or are breastfeeding or plan to breastfeed.
 Tell your doctor about all the medicines you take.